Abhimanyu14/finance-manager/README.md

-# Finance Manager
+# Overview

-A finance manager app to track and analyse income and expenses
+A finance manager app to track and analyse income, expenses and investments.

-## Features
+# Features

 1. Transactions - Create, Read, Update and Delete (CRUD)
 2. Sources - CRUD